LJKelly3141/Econometrics-Homwork/README.md

 - **Homework Assignments:** Each homework assignment is organized within its own dedicated folder.
 Navigate to the respective folder to find the assignment you're working on.

-- **Data Directory:** All datasets required for the homework assignments can be found in the `data` folder.
-This centralized data repository makes it easy to access and manage the datasets needed for your analyses.

 - **Homework Files:** The core of each homework assignment is a file named `Homework##.Rmd`, where `##` corresponds to the homework assignment number (e.g., `Homework01.Rmd`, `Homework02.Rmd`, etc.).
 These files are written in RMarkdown and contain instructions, questions, and code chunks for completing the assignment.

 - **Assignment Resources:** Within each homework folder, alongside the `Homework##.Rmd` file, you may find additional files or resources referenced within the RMarkdown document.
 These may include supplementary data files, scripts, or external links necessary for completing the assignments.